Clarifying Homemade Butter

-Usually the butter extracted the traditional way in a cylindrical wooden container locally known as Sagu from fermented milk.
-The fresh butter extracted this way is called maska Maltas.
+Usually, the butter extracted the traditional way in a cylindrical wooden container locally known as Sagu from fermented milk.
+This freshly extracted butter is called maska Maltas.
 It is stored in a well locally known as Gulq.
 The gulq is properly built with four walls and roof and we use it as a natural refrigerator.

-Aging Homemade Butter In Hunza:
+Aging Homemade Butter in Hunza:

-Personal opinion on clarifying homemade butter:
+Opinion on clarifying homemade butter: